Key Takeaways

 We don’t pretend to know the future direction of macroeconomic variables, and would still consider a recession in the next year or two as quite plausible.
 However, we believe that banks—especially the banks in our portfolio—are well-positioned to withstand a recessionary environment, if that should occur.
 And, despite the recovery in stock prices in the last months of 2023 and so far in 2024, we believe our companies’ valuations remain low enough to generate strong returns over the next decade.

-We remain excited by the investment prospects for the companies in Davis Select Financial ETF.
+We remain excited by the investment prospects for the companies in DFNL.
 Nothing provides a stronger indication than the fact that the Davis family and colleagues have a meaningful investment in the portfolio alongside our clients.
 We are grateful for the trust you have placed in us.

 1